valentinhofmann/dialect-prejudice/README.md

 The meaning of the individual arguments is as follow:

 - `$model` is the name of the model being used (e.g., `t5-large`).
-- `$variable` is the name of the tab-separated text file that contains the two sets of texts, without the `.txt` extension.
+- `$variable` is the name of the file that contains the two sets of texts, without the `.txt` extension.
-- `$attribute` is the name of the text file that contains the set of tokens, without the `.txt` extension.
+- `$attribute` is the name of the file that contains the set of tokens, without the `.txt` extension.
 - `$device` specifies the device on which to run the code.